sig-rpc/sig-rpc.github.io/pages/about.md

 ## Code of Conduct

 As a SIG within Society RSE, SIG-RPC and it's officers are bound [Society RSE's Organisation Code of Conduct][org_coc], with events additionally held under the [Society RSE Events Code of Conduct][event_coc].
-Minor issues may be reported to the officers of SIG-RPC via [sig-rpc-managers@society-rse.org][officers_email] as a first point of call.
+Minor issues may be reported to the officers of SIG-RPC via [sig-rpc-managers@society-rse.org][officers_email] as a first point of call, more serious/urgent grievances can be raised with [coc@society-rse.org][coc_email] as explained in the [Complaints and Grievances Policy][grievances_policy].

 We ask that SIG members and contributors abide by our [minimal contributor code of conduct][contributor-coc] to ensure that SIG-RPC remains a welcoming community.